ShoumikSaha/ShoumikSaha.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a 3rd year Computer Science Ph.D. student at the [University of Maryland - College Park](https://umd.edu/), advised by [Prof. Soheil Feizi](https://www.cs.umd.edu/~sfeizi/).
+I am a 3rd year Computer Science Ph.D. student at the [University of Maryland - College Park](https://umd.edu/), where I am fortunate to be advised by [Prof. Soheil Feizi](https://www.cs.umd.edu/~sfeizi/).
 Last summer, I have worked as a Scientist Intern at Amazon AWS.
-While I started my research career focusing in **machine learning for security** by working in malware detection, my interest gradually shifted to **security and reliability for machine learning**.
+My research journey began with a focus on **machine learning for security**, particularly in malware detection.
+Over time, my interests have evolved toward **security and reliability in machine learning**.
-These days, I am working on making genAI, especially LLM, robust and reliable.
-If you look into my [CV](../assets/pdf/Shoumik_CV_2024_Oct.pdf), you will notice that -- I love to think and work from the both perspective, attack/defense, red-team/blue-team, whatever the way you want to define it.
+These days, I’m dedicated to enhancing the robustness and reliability of generative AI, especially large language models (LLMs).

+If you check out my [CV](../assets/pdf/Shoumik_CV_2024_Oct.pdf), you'll see a consistent theme:
+I enjoy exploring challenges from both sides of the coin—attack and defense, red team and blue team, or however you’d like to frame it.
 Sounds interesting?
-Feel free to reach out to me about my research, or future collaboration.
+Feel free to reach out to discuss my research or potential collaborations!

-Before joining the Ph.D. program, I completed my B.Sc. from Bangladesh University of Engineering and Technology (BUET).
+Before joining the Ph.D. program, I earned my B.Sc. from Bangladesh University of Engineering and Technology (BUET).
-Then I worked as a full-time lecturer at the United International University, and part-time research assistant at the research lab of BUET.
+I then gained valuable experience as a full-time lecturer at United International University and a part-time research assistant at BUET's research lab.